fartem/android-remote-temperature-control-client/README.md

 ## About

 Remote client for [Arduino temperature project](https://github.com/fartem/arduino-temperature-control).
 Main functionality working and tested on real system (see more [here](https://github.com/fartem/arduino-temperature-control)).
-May contains some UI bugs.

 ## Before start